Trees and the Law

-All cuttings must be given back to the owner of the tree, or at least offered back.
-If the owner of the tree doesn’t want the cuttings, they must be disposed of in a responsible way and should not be left in the tree owner’s property without permission.
+All cuttings must be given back to the owner of the tree or at least offered back.
+If the owner of the tree does not want the cuttings, they must be disposed of in a responsible way and should not be left in the tree owner’s property without permission.

 What can I do about roots encroaching from a tree growing in an adjoining property?

-The rights to cut the roots of any tree which encroach from the land of a neighbour are similar to those governing the cutting of branches.
+The right to cut the roots of any tree which encroach from the land of a neighbour are the same as those governing the cutting of branches.

 Great care is needed to avoid rendering the tree unstable and liable to windblow.

 There is no legal right to poison encroaching roots.
-If the roots are damaged, and the tree injured then the person using toxic substances may be liable and prosecuted under the Criminal Damage Act 1991.
+If the roots are damaged, and the tree injured or killed then the person using toxic substances may be liable and prosecuted under the Criminal Damage Act 1991.

-If it is proven that the encroaching roots caused damage to a property, then an action may be brought against the owner.
-Neighbour has the right to abatement.
+If it is proven that the encroaching roots caused damage to a property, then an action may be brought against the owner of the tree.
+A neighbour has the right to abatement of the nuisance.

 My neighbour’s tree/hedge is far too high – what can I do?

-There are no height limits for either hedges or trees and there is no legislation currently available in Ireland to enforce a height restriction.
+There are no height limits for either hedges or trees and there is no legislation currently available in the Republic of Ireland to enforce a height restriction.